Risersoft/GSTN/README.md

 - GSTN is constantly evolving the APIs.
 - Hence, it is recommended to use the GSTN.API.Library.dll directly in your projects
 - This will enable easy updation in case of change
-- For current APIs, pl refer GSTN-API-Samples repository
+- For closed source library with a more up-to-date implementation, pl refer https://github.com/Risersoft/GSTN-API-Sample/

 Status: